microsoft/cookie-doh/docs/repo_structure.md

 * When you run `uv add` or `uv run`, it will install the `src` package in editable mode, so every package and module you add will be available to import locally in your project.
 * Add new dependencies to `pyproject.toml` or run `uv add <package>` to add a new dependency.
-Run `uv lock upgrade` to update all dependencies in the lock file. uv will create a `.venv` folder with a virtual environment inside your project (configurable with `uv.toml`).
+Run `uv lock --upgrade` to update all dependencies in the lock file. uv will create a `.venv` folder with a virtual environment inside your project (configurable with `uv.toml`).
 * To run tests, use `uv run pytest`, or if you use [_direnv_](https://github.com/direnv/direnv)